numToStr/react-intro/slides.md

 ##

 To render a similar component with different datasets, we use [javascript array methods](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array#) and most often `map()` method.
+We also need to give `key` prop to make each element unique in the list.

 And to add event to your component, you first define a function and pass the function reference to the `onClick` props on the JSX element.